Farhaan2226/lograg-with-endee-vector-database/README.md

 LogRAG is a local, secure Retrieval-Augmented Generation (RAG) system that helps engineers understand, diagnose, and resolve production issues by analyzing historical logs and generating structured explanations using a local Large Language Model (LLM).

+The system leverages the Endee vector database for efficient storage and retrieval of log embeddings, enabling fast semantic search across large volumes of historical logs.
+By combining Endee’s high-performance vector indexing with local LLM reasoning, LogRAG delivers accurate and context-aware incident analysis while maintaining data privacy.

 The system is designed to remain partially functional even when the LLM backend is unavailable, making it resilient and production-aware.

 🚀 Key Features

-🔍 Semantic Log Search using vector embeddings
+🔍 Semantic Log Search using vector embeddings stored in Endee vector database

+🗄️ High-performance vector indexing powered by Endee for scalable retrieval

-🧠 LLM-powered log explanation (local, private)
+🧠 LLM-powered log explanation (local, private via Ollama)

 🛡️ Prompt-injection resistant by design

-🧩 Graceful degradation when LLM is unavailable
+🧩 Graceful degradation when the LLM is unavailable (retrieval still works)

 📊 Streamlit UI for interactive analysis